cgrilson7/transitive-champions/README.md

 # Results:

+The above uses demonstrate the extent of the program's capabilities.

+Everything below was done in R ('analysis.R', using the 'adjacency_list.csv' created by running the program).

 I took advantage of some handy functions in R's igraph to look at some of the paths running through the graph.
 - ALL men's D1 teams were transitive champions in 2018-19!
 - The champion with the highest degree of separation (8) - that is, the one at the end of the longest path to Virginia - was a Division II team, Fayettville St. Go Broncos!
       That path: